Head, Inorganic and Materials Chemistry

 Charl FJ Faul received his M.Sc.
 (Physical Chemistry) from the Department of Chemistry, University of Stellenbosch, South Africa, investigating the destruction of halogenated wastes by means of high-temperature pyrolysis.
 He then spent one year in the city of Durban, on the east coast of South Africa, in the Department of Chemical Engineering, University of Natal, investigating the use of ultrasound for water treatment (a joint project with ESKOM, the national electricity provider).
 He then returned to Stellenbosch and completed his Ph.D.
 (Polymer Science) with Prof. Ron Sanderson in 2000.

 Charl was visiting professor in the Molecular Materials group at the Molecular Materials Group, Helsinki University of Technology, hosted by Prof. Dr. Olli Ikkala (2006 – 2010).
 He then held a prestigious visiting professorship from the Chinese Academy of Sciences (hosted by Prof. Zhixiang Wei, National Centre for Nanoscience and Technology, Beijing, China) in 2012.
 He was furthermore invited by Prof Xi Zhang (Department of Chemistry, Tsinghua University, Beijing, China) as visiting international lecturer in 2011 and 2012, and visits Tsinghua on a regular basis.
 Charl was appointed in October 2013 as adjunct professor at the Department of Chemistry at Tsinghua University.
-This is a 3-year appointment, which has recently been extended for a further 3-year period.
+This is a 3-year appointment, which was extended for a further 3-year period until the end of 2019.
+He was also visiting professor at the University of Rennes 1, Rennes, France in 2018.

-True to his multicultural South African background, his group has always had a distinct international flavor (with members from China, Nigeria, UK, Mexico, India, Poland, Malta, Germany, Saudi Arabia and Pakistan over the years!).
-There is a strong focus on ionic self-assembly and the design, synthesis and application of electroactive aniline-based oligomers and related porous conjugated materials in the group.
-Activities span from organic synthetic chemistry through to application-driven investigations with industrial partners.
-Further interests include supramolecular functional arrays and perylene-based self-assembled structures.
+True to his multicultural South African background, his group has always had a distinct international flavor (with members from China, Nigeria, UK, Mexico, India, Poland, Malta, Germany, Turkey, Saudi Arabia, Ecuador, Thailand, Pakistan, Oman and Kazakhstan over the years!).
+There is a strong focus on functional supramolecular polymers, and the design, synthesis and application of electroactive aniline-based porous conjugated materials in the group.
+Further activities also include 3D printing of functional materials for soft energy storage devices.

 See Charl’s LinkedIn page for more details.